 Pringle Richards Sharratt completed the New History Centre at Hull, following a design competition.

-This project is a joint venture between Hull City Council and Hull University to provide new accommodation for both the city archives/ local studies collection and the University’s collections (which include the Larkin Archive and the records of Liberty and various political groups).
+This project is a joint venture between Hull City Council and Hull University to provide new accommodation for both the city archives and local studies collection and the University’s collections (which include the Larkin Archive and the records of Liberty and various political groups).
 The building is located on the eastern edge of the city centre, on a key route linking the city centre and the east bank of the River Hull.
 We provided key support in the successful Stage 2 Heritage Lottery Fund application.